MinaProtocol/mina/nix/README.md

 dependencies, including OCaml, Rust and Go ones available, so the only thing you have to do is run `dune build src/app/cli/src/mina.exe`.
 You can also just run `eval "$buildPhase"` to run the same command as would be run inside the nix sandbox.
+Note that `opam` will **not** be available in that shell, since Nix takes over the job of computing and installing dependencies.
+If you need to modify the opam switch, use the impure build (next section).
 ### "Impure" build

-You can use Nix to only fetch the "system" (native) dependencies of Mina, and let `opam`, `cargo` and `go` figure out the relevant language-specific dependencies.
+You can also use Nix to only fetch the "system" (native) dependencies of Mina, and let `opam`, `cargo` and `go` figure out the relevant language-specific dependencies.
 To do so, run `nix-shell` (or `nix develop mina#impure` if you have flakes).